dimi-fn/Various-Data-Science-Scripts/Unit_testing/README.md

-Two tests are conducted here:
+The tests conducted in this directory:

 1) folder: **"Operations"**: